VelasquezAlejandro044/database-exercises/til.md

 - If you can't solve a problem, then there is a simpler problem that you can solve.
 Find it!  - Poyla

 - "Work your solutions down, and your solutions up" Ryan Orsinger about SQL

+## 09/29/2021

+### El pensamiento del dia

+“ ‘When someone seeks,’ said Siddhartha, ‘then it easily happens that his eyes see only the thing that he seeks, and he is able to find nothing, to take in nothing. [...]
+Seeking means: having a goal.
+But finding means: being free, being open, having no goal.’ ” Hermann Hesse